MaximilianoDavila/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: "42" is a string and 42 is a integer

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer: greater than, less than, equal, greater than equal and less than equal.

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer: arr[0] = 4
+ arr[1] = 3
+ arr[2] = -1
+ arr[4] = 34

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: 0

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: My grades are null because the teacher has not  check them yet

 Type down any class notes below this sentence: